Modified: 2020-06-25 15:42:06

-This recipe converts the popular Worthington Clear Gerstley-Borate-based low fire clear recipe into something that does not become a bucket of jelly, does not crack on drying, does not go on unevenly or the wrong thickness, does not cloud up with boron blue or micro-bubbles when fired (because it has lower CaO), does not craze or shiver (when used on the types of bodies discussed below).
+Unlike Worthington something this does not become a bucket of jelly, does not crack on drying, does not go on unevenly or the wrong thickness, does not cloud up with boron blue or micro-bubbles when fired (because it has lower CaO) when used on the types of bodies discussed below.
 The major development work culminated in the Ulexite-fluxed G2931F.
-This recipe, G2931K, was formulated to have the same chemistry as F but use frits instead of Ulexite to source the boron.
-The results are excellent, actually stunning!
-This one also has even fewer micro-dimples in the fired surface (visible in the light on very close inspection) and is crystal clear and super glassy.
+This recipe, G2931K, was formulated to have the same chemistry as F but use frits instead.
+It is crystal clear and super glassy.

 As a clear overglaze to finish your decorated ware, this glaze has a number of other advantages over commercial clear glazes:

 -It is much less expensive so it is practical to have a large pail of it so that pieces can be easily dip-glazed (using dipping tongs).